-It has been determined by the directors of the Responsible Entity that Chermside Residences Development Pty Ltd is not considered a going concern.
-Due to various events outside the control of the sub-fund including weather events and ground works issues, the sub-fund has incurred construction costs significantly above the forecasted costs.
-This has resulted in total impairment of the inventory over the term of the project of \$2,116,526.
-During the 2019 financial year, the sub-fund has also been engaged in legal disputes against the previous builder.
-Chermside has fully paid all claims in the 2019 financial year.
-Chermside's position is not considered material to the Group as a whole and therefore the financial statements have been prepared on a going concern basis.
+The directors of the Responsible Entity have determined that Chermside Residences Development Pty Ltd is not considered a going concern.
+Due to events outside the control of the sub-fund including weather and ground works issues, the sub-fund has incurred construction costs significantly above the forecasted costs.
+This has resulted in accumulative impairment of the inventory over the term of the project of \$2,483,313 (2019: \$2,116,526).
+During the 2020 financial year, the sub-fund has also been engaged in legal disputes against the previous builder.
+Chermside has fully paid all claims in the 2020 financial year.
+On 11 May 2020 the unitholders of the Chermside Residence Class of Units resolved, to extend the term of the Class of Units for five years to enable the sub-fund to hold the investment property for rental income and capital appreciation once the development of the underlying asset is completed.
+As at 30 June 2020, the project is a work in progress, and was finalised subsequent to year end.
+Refer to note 11 for further details and also to 27.
+Chermside's position is not considered material to the Consolidated Entity as a whole.

-The Director's do not consider any of the nearing due or overdue loans as stated above to be recalled within the next 12 months or until sufficient sale proceeds are received to repay the loans.
-There is no history of overdue loans being recalled, however it is possible that these debts can be recalled and if this does occur and there is no additional external funding or sales proceeds able to fund the remaining cost to complete, the entities will no longer be considered a going concern.
+The Director's do not believe that any of the nearing due, or overdue loans as stated above will be recalled within the next 12 months or until sufficient sale proceeds are received to repay the loans.
+There is no history of overdue loans being recalled, however it is possible that these debts can be recalled and if this does occur and there is no additional external funding or sales proceeds able to fund the remaining cost to complete, the entities impacted will no longer be considered a going concern.